Low-frequency hearing loss

 Katherine Bayly - Head of Audiology Clinical Governance and Quality

 Katherine has worked in the audiology sector for over 20 years.
-She began her audiology career in the public health system here in New Zealand, before heading overseas to work for the NHS - public health system in the United Kingdom.
+She began her audiology career in the public health system here in New Zealand, and has since gained a wide range of audiological skills, having worked in paediatrics, diagnostics, cochlear implants, tinnitus counselling and within the hearing device industry.

 Sources